kevin-chalmers/set10108/labs/lab05/README.md

 ## Scatter-Gather

-Scatter-gather involves us taking an array of data and distributing it evenly amongst the processes.
-Gathering involves us gathering the results back again at the end.
+Scatter-gather involves taking an array of data and distributing it evenly amongst the processes.
+Gathering involves collecting the results back again at the end.

-For scatter-gather we are going to implement our vector normalization application.
-You will need the two helper to generate and normalize data.
+For scatter-gather we will implement a vector normalization application.
+You need the two helper functions to generate and normalize data.

 ```cpp
 // Randomly generate vector values